 I recommend that at first you limit your cheat day to a single cheat meal.
 This way you can gauge the effects the cheat day has on your fat loss progress.
-If you see that you are losing weight at an extreme rate, you can either be a little looser with food choices during that single cheat meal, or add a second cheat meal to your cheat day, or add another cheat meal at some other time during the week.
+If you see that you are losing weight at an extreme rate, you can either be a little looser with food choices during that single cheat meal, add a second cheat meal to your day, or add another cheat meal at some other time during the week.

-Your cheat day guidelines should look like this:
+“Cheating” guidelines should look like this:

 - Limit fat intake.
 Carbohydrates are going to have the biggest influence on your leptin levels.
 In addition, by eating a large amount of carbohydrates, your insulin levels will be high, so you don’t want to be combining fat with a storage hormone.

 - Eat more calories this day than other days of the week.
 Try eating 500-1000 calories more than what you would need to maintain your current weight.
-If you need help determining this number, see how many calories should I eat.

 - Your food choices can be looser than normal.
 They don’t have to be 100% healthy foods.
 However, not everyone can get away with eating 5 bowls of cereal.
 If you find that having a dirty cheat meal isn’t working for you, try keeping your carb choices healthier, but eating a lot more of them.
 This in effect turns your cheat meal into a carb up, but what can I say…not everyone’s genetics allow for dirty cheat meals.

 - Be mindful of your calories!
 Cheat days are not free-for-alls.
 Remember what your ultimate goal is and keep your eye on the prize.
 The best way to track calories is through a combination of a calorie tracker app and a digital food scale.
-Here is the scale I personally use.

 When Should You Have a Cheat Meal?